Shahablo/medcodepro/GroupProject/Docs/DesignDocument.md

 ### 1.1 Assumptions

-> - The app will be used on a device with Android Operating System
+- The app will be used on a device with Android Operating System
-> - The device will be used on an application with touch screen capability
+- The device will be used on an application with touch screen capability
-> - The user comprehends instructions and prompts in the English language
+- The user comprehends instructions and prompts in the English language
-> - The currency format is in US Dollar ($)
+- The currency format is in US Dollar ($)
-> - The location format is in US address format (City, State)
+- The location format is in US address format (City, State)
-> - All information is available for current job and every job offer, therefore the app will not allow the user to leave any fields blank
+- All information is available for current job and every job offer, therefore the app will not allow the user to leave any fields blank
-> - Cost of living index is an integer
+- Cost of living index is an integer
-> - Weights inputted in Adjust Comparison Settings is an integer
+- Weights inputted in Adjust Comparison Settings will be integers
-> - Personal choice holidays is an integer
+- Personal choice holidays is an integer
-> - Clicking `Cancel` and `Return to Main Menu` buttons cancels the user's preceding action and returns the user to the Main Menu
+- Clicking `Cancel` and `Return to Main Menu` buttons cancels the user's preceding action and returns the user to the Main Menu
-> - Within the `Enter Job Offers` page, once the user makes their selection of canceling their entry or saving their entry, the app will execute their request, and a screen will consequently show up to prompt the user to enter another job offer, return to main menu, or compare another job offer
+- Within the `Enter Job Offers` page, once the user makes their selection of canceling their entry or saving their entry, the app will execute their request, and a screen will consequently show up to prompt the user to enter another job offer, return to main menu, or compare another job offer

 ### 1.2 Constraints

-> User limitation:
->
+**User limitation:**

-> - The app will be designed for a single user
+- The app will be designed for a single user

->
-> Verification and validation requirements:
+**Verification and validation requirements:**

->
-> - The app should be tested to a full suite of test cases
+- The app should be tested to a full suite of test cases

->
-> Language:
->
+**Languages:**

-> - The application will only be written in the English language
+- The application will only be supporting English as a language

 ### 1.3 System Environment

+**Hardware Requirements:**

+- **Devices**: Android smartphones only
+- **Processor**: Dual-core 1.2GHz or higher (smartphones released after 2012)
+- **Memory**: 2 GB RAM or more
+- **Display**: 1080 x 1920 (Full HD) or better
+- **Sensors**: Touch screen

+**Software Requirements:**

-> - The app will  be developed using Android 3.X or higher
+- **Operating System**: Android 12 (Snow Cone) or higher (API 31 or higher)
-> - The application is only compatible to run on devices that run on Android Operating system
-> - The app will be developed using Java 11 or higher; therefore, the hardware should be able to support Java 11
-> - The Android device is running a minimum API level of API 31 or above
+- **Database**: SQLite (for local storage),
+- **Software**: A File Manager is required (to find and install the APK)

+**Other Requirements:**

+- **Network**: Internet connectivity for downloading the app (but is not required for using it)
+- **Authorizations**: Allowing unknown apps to be installed on the device (App settings > Special Access > Install unknown apps)

 ## 2 Architectural Design

-*The architecture provides the high-level design view of a system and provides a basis for more detailed design work.
-These subsections describe the top-level components of the system you are building and their relationships.*

 ### 2.1 Component Diagram